Electa-Git/PowerImpedanceACDC.jl/docs/src/transmission_line.md

 [^6]: A. Ametani, "A general formulation of impedance and admittance of cables," IEEE Transactions on Power Apparatus and Systems, no. 3, pp. 902-910, 1980.
 [^7]: P. de Arizon and H. W. Dommel, "Computation of cable impedances based on subdivision of conductors," IEEE Transactions on Power Delivery, vol. 2, no. 1, pp. 21-27, 1987.
 [^8]: F. de Léon, M. L. Márquez-Asensio, and G. Álvarez-Cordero, "Effects of conductor counter-transposition on the positive-sequence impedance and losses of cross-bonded cables," IEEE Transactions on Power Delivery, vol. 26, no. 3, pp. 2060-2063, 2011.
-[^9]:R. A. Rivas and J. R. Marti, "Calculation of frequency-dependent parameters of power cables: Matrix partitioning techniques," IEEE Transactions on Power Delivery, vol. 17, no. 4, pp. 1085-1092, 2002.
+[^9]: R. A. Rivas and J. R. Marti, "Calculation of frequency-dependent parameters of power cables: Matrix partitioning techniques," IEEE Transactions on Power Delivery, vol. 17, no. 4, pp. 1085-1092, 2002.